-Resaca is a blue-collar town, with 61.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Resaca is generally considered to be a blue-collar town.
+61.19% of the Resaca workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Resaca is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Resaca who work in sales jobs (9.70%), maintenance occupations (8.21%), and management occupations (6.72%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Resaca is worth considering.